blockheads/mindexCodeChallenge/README.md

 This is my attempt at completing a coding challenge sent to me from Mindex...
 Here was the original ReadMe.MD

+I added the desired features and some simple tests within the provided ChallengeApplicationTests.

 ## What's Provided
 A simple [Spring Boot](https://projects.spring.io/spring-boot/) web application has been created and bootstrapped with data.
 The application contains information about all employees at a company.
 On application start-up, an in-memory